yxe/banner-course-checker/README.md

 python class-search.py
 ```

 The script will run continuously, checking courses at the intervals defined in `config.json`.
-Once **any** of the courses is found to have an open seat, the script will send an email and exit.
+Once **any** of the courses is found to have an open seat, the script will send an email (and SMS if configured) and exit.
 You will have to then adjust your config and restart the script to monitor any other courses.
 Run it in tmux or screen for best results.

 ### Debug mode